StrRamsRobotics/team-manual/README.md

-# Rams Robotics Team Manual Source Repository
+# Rams Robotics Team Manual
 This is the source repository for our [Rams Robotics Team Manual](https://strramsrobotics.github.io/team-manual/).

 This team manual is updated in two steps: